 |Uncle Dennis’s Magic Back Kitchen.

-Black sheep wizard of gimlet glass eye,
+Black sheep uncle with gimlet glass eye,

-domino’s passed by practiced palms.
+his domino’s passed by practiced palms.

 Smooth fingers Braille brush fleeting dots,